An occupation disease is an infection or disease that arises naturally and proximately out of employment. RCW 51.08.140.

 See the occupational disease statute of limitations (SOL) for exact details; RCW 51.28.055.

-Occupational diseases can be obvious, but many, due to the long latency period, are difficult or nearly impossible to spot.
+Occupational diseases may be obvious, but many, due to the long latency period, are difficult or nearly impossible to spot.
 Many valid occupational disease claims are never filed because the connection between work and disease is not recognized.
 Many workers struggle and die because they just don’t know about where this disease came from and their right to medical care and other benefits.